chryses46/ruby-project/readme.md

-Welcome to my Rub on Rails project!
+Welcome to my Ruby on Rails project!

 Technologies used in this project:

 Rails 5.0.0.1
 Ruby 2.3.1